mikro-orm/mikro-orm/docs/transactions.md

 await orm.em.persistAndFlush(user);
 ```

-Since we do not do any custom transaction demarcation in the above code, `EntityManager.flush()`
+Since we do not do any custom transaction demarcation in the above code, `em.flush()`
 will begin and commit/rollback a transaction.
 This behavior is made possible by the
 aggregation of the DML operations by the MikroORM and is sufficient if all the data
 manipulation that is part of a unit of work happens through the domain model and thus